-Note 1: Refer to the "dsPIC30F/33F Programmer's Reference Manual" (DS70157) for details on the dsPIC30F instruction set.
+Note 1: Refer to the "16-bit MCU and DSC Programmer's Reference Manual" (DS70157) for details on the dsPIC30F instruction set.

 - 2: The errata only affects these instructions when a PSV access is performed to fetch one of the source operands in the instruction.
-A PSV access is performed when the Effective Address of the source operand is greater than 0x8000 and the PSV bit (CORCON<2>) is set to '1'.
+A PSV access is performed when the Effective Address (EA) of the source operand is greater than 0x8000 and the PSV bit (CORCON<2>) is set to '1'.
 In the examples shown, the data access from program memory is made via the W1 register. - 3: SR<1:0> bits represent Sticky Zero and Carry Status bits, respectively. - 4: SR<15:10> bits represent Accumulator Overflow and Saturation Status bits.